clementw168/clementw168/README.md

 ![Automatants banner](assets/banners/automatants-banner.jfif)

 [Automatants](https://automatants.cs-campus.fr/) is the AI student organization of CentraleSupélec.
-It promotes Machine learning at CentraleSupélec, gathering skills and sharing knowledge through courses, events, competitions and projects.
+It promotes Machine learning at CentraleSupélec, gathering skills and sharing knowledge through courses, events, competitions, and projects.

 <details>
 <summary><h5> President of the association </h5></summary>
 <br>
 From January 2021 to January 2022, I was the President of this student organization.
 It was probably the most fulfilling experience of my life.
-20 people, tens of events, competitions and so much fun.
+20 people, tens of events, competitions, and so much fun.

 Here are some images: